nextapps-de/flexsearch/README.md

 # 🚢 Trawler 💨
 <hr />

 The search library of Skiff.
+Originally forked from [FlexSearch](https://github.com/nextapps-de/flexsearch), this library trims down unwanted features and modernizes code for a smooth and easy-to-use search library.

 Trawler removes many details and features from FlexSearch, to produce a trimmed-down, optimized, and modernized search library for our needs.